Unintended pregnancy: Asia

-From 2010–2014, approximately 5.4% of women aged 15–44 years old got pregnant unintentionally, and the number of unintended pregnancies is 53.8 million each year in Asia.
+From 2010–2014, approximately 5.4% of women aged 15–44 years old got pregnant unintentionally, and the number of unintended pregnancies was 53.8 million each year in Asia.

 India

 India, the number of unintended pregnancies has not changed much or been measured in a specific way in the last ten years.
 In each of the three rounds of the National Family Health Surveys (NFHS), about a quarter of the women in India had unintended pregnancies.
 Every year, there are about 121 million or 12.1 crore unintended pregnancies around the world.
 One of every seven of these happens in India, according to a report from the United Nations Population Fund.
 India's most populous state, Uttar Pradesh, with a population of about 200 million, has twice as many unwanted births as India as a whole (1.65 vs. 0.80).
 The level of unmet need for contraception among women in India is consistent with the incidence of unintended pregnancies and the incidence of abortions.
 These facts highlight the necessity for additional investment to meet the contraceptive needs of women and couples and to ensure access to safe abortion services.